-we chose to do the following.
+which is the root of the subtree s_1 .
+To ensure that crossover produces a mathematically equivalent expression, we have to find a subtree s_2 in t_2 that is mathematically equivalent to s_1 in an efficient way.
+Instead of implementing a general decision procedure, we chose to do the following.
 At initialization, each subtree is annotated with a label that is the string representation of the expression at that subtree.
 During mutation, labels are preserved in the new generation as much as possible.
-For example, suppose we have the node (a+b)+c, with label (a+b)+c.
-We can apply mutation rule 1 to obtain a+(b+c) but the label will remain (a+b)+c.
+For example, suppose we have the node (a + b) + c, with label (a + b) + c.
+We can apply mutation rule 1 to obtain a + (b + c) but the label will remain (a + b) + c.
 Note that some of the mutation rules break equivalences (e.g. mutation rule 10), hence not all labels can be preserved.
 In that case we add a new label.
 During crossover, we then only need to check for identical labels.
 If labels match, it means that the subtrees come from the same initial subtree and hence are mathematically equivalent and we can exchange them in a crossover operation.

 Parameters.

-Our genetic programming pipeline has several parameters that can influence the results: the number of best individuals passed on to the next generation unchanged (elitism) (0, 2 or 6), the number of individuals considered during tournament selection (2, 4 or 6), and the probability of crossover (0.0, 0.5, 0.75 or 1.0).
+Our genetic programming pipeline has several parameters that can influence the results: the population size (we choose 30 as we observe no benefit beyond this value), the number of best individuals passed on to the next generation unchanged (elitism) (0, 2 or 6), the number of individuals considered during tournament selection (2, 4 or 6), and the probability of crossover (0.0, 0.5, 0.75 or 1.0).
 The most successful setting we found is with a tournament selection among 4 and an elitism of 2 while performing crossover every time, i.e. with probability of 1.0.
 Note, however, that even in the case of other settings, the improvements are still significant (on the order of 50%).

-4.3 Fitness Evaluation
+4.2 Fitness Evaluation

 We use a static analysis based approach to compute the fitness of an expression.
-Our static analysis tool computes sound over approximations of the ranges of all variables and of the maximum absolute error of the corresponding fixed-point implementation.
+Our static analysis tool computes sound over approximations of the ranges of all variables and of the maximum absolute error of the corresponding fixedpoint implementation.

 Our tool uses affine arithmetic to compute the ranges of all intermediate values.
 From this we can determine the best possible fixed-point format and the quantization error at each computation step.
-Our approach is similar to [8], but we treat constants like normal variables and we do not discard higher order terms, which in the approach taken in [6] for floating-point arithmetic.
+Our approach is similar to [8], but we treat constants like normal variables and we do not discard higher order terms, which is the approach taken in [6] for floating-point arithmetic.
 The latter difference means that the error bounds we compute are sound with respect to real arithmetic.